 - Risk-based Maintenance: this maintenance is carried out by combining analysis, measurements, and periodic tests and bringing them to the standard preventive maintenance.
 All the equipment that displays abnormal values is replaced or refurbished.
 This allows you to extend your car’s life and guarantee safety, efficiency, and reliability.

 - Condition-based Maintenance: this maintenance focuses on monitoring the equipment performance and as a result, the control of the corrective actions is taken.
 In the long term, this strategy reduces the costs associated with car maintenance and minimizes the occurrence of serious faults while optimizing the available economic resources management.

 Good things to know before taking a road trip

 Who doesn’t like a good road trip?
 Americans darn well invented the word; we even made movies about it like Easy Rider and Thelma and Louise.
-But unlike in the movies it is not advised that you jump in your car, pump some gas, and hit the road.
-Road trips can easily turn sideways and become a nightmare (and yes, we made movies about that too!) – that’s one car fact you need to bear in mind.
+However, it is not advised that you jump in your car, pump some gas, and hit the road.
+Road trips can easily turn sideways and become a nightmare. (and yes, we made movies about that too!) – that’s one car fact you need to bear in mind.

 Do long trips hurt cars?

 Long trips aren’t good for your car.
 They may bring in unwanted expenses and take a toll on your car’s performance.
 Consider the gas mileage, vehicle depreciation, wear and tear, and car insurance, its suitability in terms of size, comfort, and speed among others.
 These factors can make you want to consider hiring a car for your road trip instead.